Unleash/unleash/website/docs/feature-flag-tutorials/python/examples.md

 Learn more about [gradual rollouts in our docs](/reference/activation-strategies).
 Also, learn more about our [API for creating a new strategy](/reference/api/unleash/update-feature-strategy) for your flag.

-## Canary Deployments in Python

-### What is a canary deployment?

-Canary releases are a way to test and release code in different environments for a subset of your audience, which determines which features or versions of the platform people have access to.

-### How to do canary deployments with a Python feature flag?

-Canary deployments are a safer and more gradual way to make changes in software development.
-They help find abnormalities and align with the agile process for faster releases and quick reversions.

-Unleash has a few ways to help manage canary deployments for Python apps at scale:

-- Using a [gradual rollout](/reference/activation-strategies#gradual-rollout) (which we implemented in a [previous section](#gradual-rollouts-for-python-apps)) would be a simple use case but would reduce the amount of control you have over who gets the new feature.
+There are 2 options you can use to enhance your gradual rollouts:

-- Using either [strategy constraints](/reference/strategy-constraints) or [segments](/reference/segments) (which are a collection of constraints) to determine which user receives which version for more control than a gradual rollout.
+- [strategy constraints](/reference/strategy-constraints) or [segments](/reference/segments) (which are a collection of constraints) to determine which user receives which version for more control than a gradual rollout.

-- [Strategy variants](/reference/strategy-variants) are for more advanced use cases.
+- [Strategy variants](/reference/strategy-variants) for more advanced use cases.
 For example, if you want to test 2 different versions of a feature to see which will perform better with your users, you can use strategy variants to split your population of users and conduct an A/B test with them.

 Let’s walk through how to utilize **strategy constraints** in our Python app.